How Long Does a Roof Replacement Take?

 It is important to remember that any work that needs to be done must meet local building codes and regulations.
 The contractor will then provide an estimate for the cost of the project.
 Be sure you ask questions and get clarification on all of the findings before moving forward with the roof replacement.

 A certain amount of work needs to be done to prepare for the roofing project.
-Your yard and surrounding areas of the house will need to be cleared to ensure a successful roofing project.
+Your yard and surrounding areas of the house will need to be cleared to ensure a successful roof replacement.
 Here are some of the tasks you will need to accomplish prior to the actual installation:

-• Clear your vehicles from the driveway and garage the night before the roofing team arrives.
-Park your cars a safe distance away on the street.
-If you wait until the morning, it’s possible the car could get trapped as a supplier drops off shingles or other materials.
-Leaving your car in the garage could mean it is trapped by the garbage bin used by the roofers, or exposed to falling granules and nails through the uninsulated garage roof.
+Clear Vehicles — Clear your vehicles from the driveway and garage the night before the roofing team arrives.
+Park them a safe distance away on the street.
+Waiting until morning risks trapping your car if suppliers drop off shingles or materials.
+A car in the garage could be stuck behind a debris bin or exposed to falling granules and nails through an uninsulated garage roof.

-• Protect the attic.
-The attic will collect the most dust during the roof replacement.
-If you have fragile items or clothes that can be covered, do so.
-Lay tarps or painter’s drop sheets on the floor
+Protect the Attic — The attic will collect dust during the roof replacement.
+Cover fragile items or clothes with tarps or painter’s drop sheets to protect them from dust accumulation.

 There are several steps in the execution phase of replacing a roof.
 First, the old roof must be removed and taken away.
 Secondly, if there are underlying structural issues, those are taken care of.
 Next, is the actual laying of the foundation and installing the new roofing material, taking care of the details of flashing, gutters, and roof ventilation.